minvws/nl-kat-coordination/docs/source/introduction/makeyourown.rst

             description=f"Port {port} is not a common port and should possibly not be open.", )

-Bits can recognize patterns and derive objects from them.
-The Bit for internet.nl can thus deduce from a series of objects whether a particular site meets the requirements of internet.nl or not.
+Bits can recognize patterns and derive new objects from them.

+For example: The Bit for *internet.nl* can thus deduce from a series of objects whether a particular site meets the requirements of internet.nl or not.
 This bit retrieves findings from a series of items and draws conclusions based on them.
-The analysis underlying this is built up from small steps, which go around OpenKAT several times before enough information is available to draw the right conclusions.
+The analysis underlying this is built up from small steps, which go around OpenKAT several times before enough information is available to draw the right conclusions:

 .. code-block:: python